yamesal24/yamesal24/README.md

 - thank you for having and I'll be in your care. =)

-- stay safe, take card, have a great day ahead.
+- stay safe, take care, have a great and fabulous day ahead.
 God bless.

+- Every second, every minute, every day - it's about choices.
+People can influence your choices, but at the end of the day, you are the one making that choice.
+LIFE is about CHOICES and YOU are the one making it.

 <!---
 yamesal24/yamesal24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.